yurright/Harvard-CS50-Repo/lecture1.md

 - comments
 - types

+## Arguments and Statements, What's the Difference?
+### Arguments
+Arguments are the actual values or data that you pass to a function or method when it is called.
+These values are used by the function to perform operations or calculations.
+Arguments are also known as "actual parameters" because they represent the actual data provided to functions at runtime.
+For example, in a function call like sum(5, 10), the numbers 5 and 10 are the arguments.
+They are the specific values passed to the function sum to perform addition.
+### Statements
+On the other hand, statements are the individual instructions or commands in a programming language that perform a specific action.
+A statement could be a function call, a variable declaration, an assignment, a control flow construct (like if-else or loops), or any other instruction that tells the computer to perform something.
+For example, int x = 5; is a statement that declares a variable x and assigns it the value 5.
+Similarly, if (x > 0) { return x; } is a conditional statement that checks if x is greater than zero and returns x if the condition is true.
+### Bottom Line
+Arguments are the values passed to functions to be processed, while statements are the lines of code that make up the instructions in a program.
+Understanding the difference between these two is crucial for writing clear and effective code.

 ## Finite Memory -> Count Limitation Problem
 - 32 bits typically express integer
 - which means biggest number possible is about 4 billion